Chief Marketing Officer (CMO)

 The primary function of a CMO is to drive growth by developing a comprehensive marketing strategy.

 Marketing activities can be very unpredictable in today's world of digital, technological, or social media advancements.
-As a result, it becomes challenging for the marketing officer to make strategic decisions for the company that facilitates growth.
+As a result, it becomes challenging for the marketing officer to make strategic decisions that facilitate growth for the company.

-CMO must be an expert in all the functions of marketing.
-Because whatever the marketing is performing, the CMO must be held responsible and accountable for all the marketing activities.
-Therefore, they must have a thorough knowledge of all the marketing functions.
+The CMO must be an expert in all marketing functions.
+Whatever marketing is performing, the CMO must be held responsible and accountable for all marketing activities.
+Therefore, they must have a thorough knowledge of all marketing functions.

 Product Management is the business process of planning, developing, launching, or executing a product or service.
 Product management includes both the development of new products and their marketing.

-During product development, the Chief Marketing Officer is responsible for conducting feasibility checks of the product depending on the customer's needs.
+During product development, the Chief Marketing Officer is responsible for conducting feasibility checks based on the customer's needs.

 On the other hand, product marketing involves: